Low and zero emission heavy vehicle trial scheme

 These networks can be viewed on South Australia’s pre-approved roads for low and zero emission heavy vehicles map.

-Operators must comply with all travel restrictions displayed on the map and must check the Traffic SA website for road closures, detours, and travel restrictions prior to the commencement of any journey.
+Operators must comply with all travel restrictions displayed on the map and must check the Dimension Restrictions Map for dimension restrictions and Traffic SA website for road closures, detours, and travel restrictions prior to the commencement of any journey.

 Operators must also have an appropriate Incident Response Management Plan.